Call toll-free 1-800-375-5283 or 1-800-767-1833 (TDD for the deaf or hard of hearing)

 - Texas Service Center: email@example.com

-If you do not receive a response within 21 days of contacting the Service Center, you may contact the USCIS Headquarters Office of Service Center Operations by email at SCOPSSCATA@dhs.gov.
+If you do not receive a satisfactory response within 21 days of contacting the service center, you may email the USCIS headquarters office of Service Center Operations at SCOPSSCATA@uscis.dhs.gov.
+Please follow the requirements outlined above when submitting your inquiry to SCOPSSCATA.
+Include in your inquiry your name, role, case identifier, NCSC service request information and:

 USCIS Historical Reference Library